mecid/mecid.github.io/_posts/2022-01-26-microapps-architecture-in-swift-resources-and-localization.md

 > To learn more about writing type-safe code in Swift, take a look at my ["Writing idiomatic Swift code"](/2021/04/01/writing-idiomatic-swift-code/) post.

-Xcode automatically generates bundles for asset catalogs, Core Data models, Storyboards, NIBs, and localization files.
+Xcode automatically generates bundles whenever finds asset catalogs, Core Data models, Storyboards, NIBs, and localization files.
 For any other types of resources, you should use *Package.swift* file to ask the Swift compiler to bundle them.

 ```swift
 // Package.swift